 PET imaging of fatty acid metabolism

 Fatty acid (FA) is an aliphatic hydrocarbon chain terminating in a carboxylic acid, CH3-(CH2)n-COOH, containing usually an even number, either 16 or 18, of carbon atoms.
 In unsaturated fatty acids the carbon chain contains one or more double bonds.
-FAs with more than 8 carbons are practically insoluble in water, and are therefore associated with proteins, such as albumin in the circulation and interstitial space, and fatty acid binding proteins (FABPs) inside the cells.
-In the blood, albumin is the main transport protein for fatty acids, containing at least six binding sites for FAs.
-The unbound free fatty acids in the plasma are excreted in urine.
+Long-chain fatty acids (LCFAs) have more than 12 carbon atoms, medium-chain fatty acids (MCFAs) have 6-12 carbon atoms, and short-chain fatty acids (SCFAs) have 2-5 carbon atoms.
+FAs with more than 8 carbons are practically insoluble in water.
+Non-esterified fatty acids (NEFAs), or free fatty acids (FFAs), are associated with proteins, such as albumin in the circulation and interstitial space, and fatty acid binding proteins (FABPs) inside the cells.
+Esterified FAs (triacylglycerides, TAGs) in blood are bound to lipoproteins (HDL, LDL).
+In the blood, albumin is the main transport protein for FFAs, containing at least six binding sites for FAs.
 Fatty acids can readily be transported across plasma membranes because of their lipophilicity, but concentration is small in spaces devoid of FA binding proteins, such as inside red blood cells.
-Lipoproteins transport triacylglycerol into tissue capillaries, where endothelial lipases release the fatty acids.
-Free fatty acids (FFAs) are then transported into cells via protein carrier mediated pathway, including fatty acid translocase (CD36), fatty acid transport proteins (FATPs), and the plasma membrane isoform of fatty acid binding protein (FABPpm).
+Unbound free fatty acids in the plasma would be excreted in urine.
+Lipoproteins transport esterified triacylglycerol (triglycerides) into tissue capillaries, where endothelial lipases release the fatty acids.
+Free fatty acids are then transported into cells via protein carrier mediated pathway, including fatty acid translocase (CD36), fatty acid transport proteins (FATPs), and the plasma membrane isoform of fatty acid binding protein (FABPpm).

 Fatty acids serve as source of energy and in storage of energy.
 Fatty acids are important fuels particularly in the liver, myocardium, kidneys, and skeletal muscle.
 FAs serve as substrates for synthesis of phospho- and glycolipids and lipoproteins, and as precursors of eicosanoids such as prostaglandins and leukotrienes.
 Fatty acids as such as non-reactive, but by converting ATP to AMP the acyl-CoA synthetases (ACSs) can "activate" FAs by thioesterification to CoA.
 The high-energy thioesther bond in the resulting CH3-(CH2)n-CO-S-CoA enables the participation of FA in metabolic pathways.

 Liver and adipose tissue are the main lipogenic tissues.
-The FAs synthesized in adipose tissue are stored locally as triacylglycerol.
+Saturated very long chain fatty acids are produced in the lungs and unsaturated very long chain fatty acids in the spleen.
+The FAs synthesized in adipose tissue are stored locally as triacylglycerol (esterified FAs).
 FAs synthesized in the liver are mainly transported to other tissues in lipoproteins (VLDL).

 Peroxisomes can also β-oxidate fatty acids, also those FAs that cannot be used by mitochondria.
 Peroxisomal β-oxidation is required for synthesis of docosahexanoic acid (DHA) and bile acids.